cybercongress/go-cyber/docs/run_validator.md

 Software: Docker, Ubuntu 16.04/18.04 LTS
 ```

-But, of cource, hardware is your onw choise and tecnically it migth be possible to run chain on "even - 1 CUDA core gpu", but you should be aware of stabilty and calculation speed drop.
+But, of cource, hardware is your onw choise and tecnically it migth be possible to run the chain on "even - 1 CUDA core gpu", but, you should be aware of stabilty and a decline in calculation speed.

 ## Validator setup

 ### Third-party software

-Cyberd main distribution unit is a [docker](https://www.docker.com/) container.
-All images are located in default [Dockerhub registry](https://hub.docker.com/r/cyberd/cyberd/).
-In order to access GPU from the container, Nvidia drivers version **410+** and [Nvidia docker runtime](https://github.com/NVIDIA/nvidia-docker) should be installed on the host system.
-For great user experience, we propose you to use [portainer](https://portainer.io) - docker containers manager.
-You can skip any subsection of this if you already had and configured necessary software.
+The main distribution unit for Cyberd is a [docker](https://www.docker.com/) container.
+All images are located in the default [Dockerhub registry](https://hub.docker.com/r/cyberd/cyberd/).
+In order to access the GPU from the container, Nvidia drivers version **410+** and [Nvidia docker runtime](https://github.com/NVIDIA/nvidia-docker) should be installed on the host system.
+For better user experience, we propose you use [portainer](https://portainer.io) - a docker containers manager.
+You can skip any subsection of this guide if you already have any of the necessary software configured.

 #### Docker installation
+Simply, copy the commands below into your CLI.

 1. Update the apt package index: